 Lead agencies may encounter waiting list situations on an intermittent basis, requiring DHS to engage with each agency to resolve individual situations.
-When a waiting list issue arises, one reason is often that a lead agency is unfamiliar with the reasonable pace funding requirement or not trusting the ability to obtain additional resources from DHS on a real time basis due to the infrequency of this issue at their particular agency.
+When a waiting list issue arises, a lead agency may be unfamiliar with the reasonable pace funding requirement due to the infrequency of this issue at their particular agency.
 DHS continues to provide training and technical assistance to lead agencies as waiting list issues occur and has added staff resources to monitor compliance with reasonable pace goals.